GeoNet/Actions/README.md

 STATUS: deprecated

-marks an issue or PR as stale after 90 days and then closes it after a further 30 days
+Marks an issue or PR as stale after 90 days and then closes it after a further 30 days

 ```yaml
 name: stale submission